uz1pk/uz1pk/README.md

 ### Hi there 👋

-My name is Usman and I'm a 3rd year Software Engineering student from Canada.
+My name is Usman and I'm a 3rd year Software Engineering student.

 ⚡ Work experience: <br>
 - Software Developer Intern at Pro Navigator [Remote.
 Fall 2022]